Why Russian needs a different kind of app

 No single app covers everything Russian demands.
 Here's a practical progression:

-The key insight is that Russian requires grammar-aware tools from an early stage.
-An app that works by showing you "книга = book" and stopping there is teaching you about 8% of the word.
-You need the full paradigm - and you need to practice producing each form - to actually use Russian in conversation or writing.
+Russian rewards grammar-aware tools from an early stage.
+An app that shows you "книга = book" and stops there is teaching you about 8% of the word.
+You need the full paradigm, and you need to practice producing each form, to actually use Russian in conversation or writing.
+If you're still deciding how to structure your learning overall, our guide on the best way to learn Russian compares apps against tutors, classes, and immersion.
+For vocabulary by topic, browse Russian words.